marcduiker/durable-functions-use-cases/lessons/notifysupport.md

 The serverless application you'll write, need to do the following things:

-1. Respond to an incoming HTTP POST request.
+1. Respond to an incoming HTTP POST request on a static URL (e.g. https://localhost:7071/api/NotifySupportHttpClient).
 The json body is as follows:

     ```json
     {
-        "message" : "HALP!",
+        "message" : "The server is on fire!",
         "severity" : 1
     }
     ```

+    > For more info about *Azure Functions HttpTriggers* see this [Azure Functions University lesson](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/http-dotnet.md).

 2. Support contact information must be read from Table Storage.
 A [data export](../data/SupportContacts.csv) has been made available which can be imported in a `SupportContacts` table.
 Only the people in **Team A** are part of the support schedule.

-For more info about *Table Storage bindings* see [this Azure Functions University lesson](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/table-dotnet.md).
+    > For more info about *Table Storage bindings* see [this Azure Functions University lesson](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/table-dotnet.md).

 3. The notification process must start with the first support contact in the list (ordered ascending by the `Order` field), if the contact do not respond within 5 minutes the next contact should be notified.
 This continues until there's no-one available in the support contact list.
 The time should be a configurable value.